 State income tax works similarly to federal income tax.
 If there is state income tax, you will give your employee a state income tax withholding form.
 State income tax can either be a flat or progressive rate.

 Localities may assign a flat rate, dollar amount, or progressive rate.
 Consult your locality for more information on local income taxes.

 Income taxes fund public services like defense, education, and transportation.

 Things to keep in mind

 Doing payroll by hand is an option for deducting payroll and income taxes, but this can be time consuming and lead to mistakes.
 The distinction between payroll vs. income tax is even more important when you get into fringe benefits and taxation.
 Some types of fringe benefits are exempt from federal income tax but not payroll tax.

 Make payroll easier on yourself.
-Patriot’s online payroll software withholds deductions from employee wages.
-And, our payroll services option will deposit and file taxes for you.
-Try it for free today!
+Patriot’s online payroll calculates taxes on employee wages.
+And, our Full Service payroll services option will deposit and file taxes for you.
+Try either for free today!

 This article has been updated from its original publication date of September 6, 2017.This is not intended as legal advice; for more information, please click here.